How Do Pool Filters Work? Complete Guide to Pool Filtration

 Remember that filtration alone doesn't create healthy swimming water - it works hand-in-hand with proper sanitation.
 Chlorine kills bacteria and algae, while the filter removes the dead organic matter and other debris.

-Maintain free chlorine at 1-3 PPM (higher with stabilizer present), pH between 7.4-7.6, and total alkalinity at 80-120 PPM for conventional pools.
+Maintain free chlorine at 1-3 PPM (higher levels needed when stabilizer is present), pH between 7.2-7.6, and total alkalinity at 80-120 PPM for conventional pools.
 These parameters ensure your sanitizer works effectively while protecting your filter equipment.

 Shocked or cloudy water puts extra strain on filters, so maintain consistent water chemistry to reduce filter workload and extend equipment life.